allenai/ai2thor/README.md

 ## Support

-We have done our best to remove all bugs and issues.
+We have done our best to fix all bugs and issues.
 However, you might still encounter some bugs during navigation and interaction.
 We will be glad to fix the bugs.
 Please open issues for these and include the scene name as well as the event.metadata from the moment that the bug can be identified.

 ## Team